scribbletune/scribbletune.com/_pages/documentation.md

 ```

-Please use the menu alongside for the various methods available.
+Please use the menu alongside for the various methods available or click here to learn how to [start using Scribbletune](/documentation/installation) in your project.